aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/fontsavingargs/isExportNeeded/_index.md

 ## FontSavingArgs.isExportNeeded property

 Allows to specify whether the current font will be exported as a font resource.
-Default is ``True``.
+Default is ``true``.